Skip to main contentSkip to navigation

 WD Purple Pro

 CMR (Conventional Magnetic Recording) platters for AI-enabled NVRs.
 550 TB/year write rating.
-Supports 64 AI streams plus 32 additional streams.
+Supports up to 64 HD cameras plus 32 concurrent AI streams.
 8TB to 22TB capacities.

 WD Purple Failure Modes

-WD Purple drives share the Marvell controller firmware architecture with other WD families (Blue, Black, Red), but the 24/7 surveillance workload creates distinct failure patterns.
-These are the categories we encounter most frequently.
+Standard WD Purple drives share the Marvell controller firmware architecture with other WD families (Blue, Black, Red), while high-capacity WD Purple Pro Helium drives (12TB and above) are built on the HGST Command Code Based (CCB) platform inherited from Western Digital's acquisition of HGST.
+The 24/7 surveillance workload creates distinct failure patterns across both architectures.
+These are the categories we encounter most frequently in professional hard drive recovery service casework on Western Digital surveillance units.

 Translator Corruption After Power Loss

 WD Purple drives maintain a translator module in the Service Area firmware that maps logical block addresses (the sectors your NVR writes to) to physical locations on the platters.
 When the NVR loses power during a write operation, the drive's internal write cache fails to flush to its final platter locations.
-The translator loses synchronization, and the drive reports its correct model and capacity but returns zeroes for all user data.
+The translator loses synchronization, and the drive reports its correct model and capacity but throws uncorrectable read errors (UNC) or locks the SATA bus into a busy (BSY) state when user data is requested.

 Recovery procedure: Connect the drive to PC-3000 via the WD Marvell utility.
 Access the Service Area firmware modules (modern WD Purple drives use locked Service Areas that require RAM patching to unlock).
 Read and verify the translator integrity.
 Rebuild the corrupted mapping tables to restore the logical-to-physical address translation.
 Pricing: $600–$900.